Book Club Kits

 What is a Book Club Kit?

 It can be difficult to choose a book for a book discussion group and find enough copies for all the members of the group.
-We have made it easier by curating a wide variety of reading choices including bestselling fiction, biographies, award winners, and non-fiction, and packed all the copies in a handy portable bag.
+We’ve made it easier by offering a wide variety of reading choices including bestselling fiction, biographies, award winners, and non-fiction.

 Each Book Club Kit contains multiple copies of one title that has been selected especially for book club groups, plus a large print edition, if available.
 The exact number of copies in each kit is noted on the catalog record and marked on the tag attached to each bag.
 In addition to the books, the kits include a notebook with discussion questions, reviews, author biographies, and book club tips to stimulate discussion.
 You can visit the library catalog to reserve a kit, or ask any staff person for assistance.

 Book Club Kits can be borrowed by any book club.
 The kits are checked out as a whole by one member of the book club, who makes the individual copies available to club members.
 Each book in a kit is numbered so leaders can account for copies borrowed by group members.

 The Book Club Kit must be returned to the Main Desk at Russell Library as a complete set.
 Items cannot be returned separately.
 The person who checks out the kit is responsible for the entire kit.
 The Book Club Kits are not available through Inter-Library Loan.

 The Book Club Kits are located in the lobby on the first floor.
 Please see the Main Desk Staff for assistance.

 If the Book Club Kit you wish to borrow is currently checked out, you can place a hold on it.
 To place a Book Club Kit on hold, search for the title in the online catalog, select the “Place Hold” button, and fill in your name and library card number.
 You are also welcome to call the Information Desk at 860-347-2520 for assistance.

 How long may Book Clubs keep a kit?